LDRAlighieri/Corbind/README.md

 # Corbind

-Kotlin Coroutine binding APIs for Android UI widgets from the platform and support libraries. **Supports Flow, ReceiveChannel and Actor**.
+Kotlin Coroutines binding APIs for Android UI widgets from the platform and support libraries. **Supports Flow, ReceiveChannel and Actor**.

 ## Description